Study and work in New Zealand

 New Zealand has a progressive policy towards working rights for international students.
-You are allowed to work for a set number of hours while you are studying, and you will be eligible to apply for a three-year post-study work visa after you graduate from university.
+You are allowed to work for a set number of hours while you are studying, and you will be eligible to apply for a three-year open post-study work visa after you graduate from university.

 Working on a student visa

 As a full-time student in New Zealand, you may be allowed to work a limited number of hours while studying and full-time during scheduled holidays.

 - You are not allowed to be self-employed.

 - You must work for an employer and have an employment contract.

 - If your degree programme includes practical experience, you are allowed to work to meet this requirement.

 After you have completed an undergraduate or postgraduate degree at a New Zealand university, you will be able to apply for an up to three-year open post-study work visa.
 This means that you can remain in New Zealand to look for work for up to three years.

 The visa conditions are open, meaning you can work for almost any employer and won’t be restricted to a specific job or location.